ktaranov/sqlserver-kit/Utilities/README.md

 Contexts can be applied to changesets to control which are ran in different environments.

+## My Batis <a id="my-batis"></a>
+Download page: [My Batis]<br/>
+Release date: 2016-06-22<br/>
+Support Version: Oracle, PostgreSQL, MySQL, Other<br/>
+Author: Liquibase<br/>
+Free version: Open Source<br/>
+Price: No

+MyBatis Schema Migration System (or MyBatis Migrations for short) seeks to:
+ - Work with any database, new or existing
+ - Leverage the source control system (e.g. Subversion)
+ - Enable concurrent developers or teams to work independently
+ - Allow conflicts very visible and easily manageable
+ - Allow for forward and backward migration (evolve, devolve respectively)
+ - Make the current status of the database easily accessible and comprehensible
+ - Enable migrations despite access privileges or bureaucracy
+ - Work with any methodology
+ - Encourages good, consistent practices

+## SentryOne <a id="sentryone"></a>
+Download page: [SentryOne]<br/>
+Release date: 2016-12-07<br/>
+Support Version: ?<br/>
+Author:  SQL Sentry<br/>
+Free version: Open Source<br/>
+Price: No

+Get the most complete coverage for SQL Server and Windows.
+Simplify performance tuning by visualizing where problems exist for faster resolution.
+Streamline your defragmentation process and query tuning all in one place.
+We have combined all the great SQL Sentry tools into a single unified solution to help you monitor and optimize the Microsoft data platform.
+Everything you need for: SQL Server and Windows Performance Monitoring, Event Management, Index Defragmentation and Query Plan Analysis, with Desktop, Web, and Mobile UIs.

+## dbMonitor <a id="dbmonitor"></a>
+Download page: [dbMonitor]<br/>
+Release date: 2012-11-01<br/>
+Support Version: ?<br/>
+Author:  Devart<br/>
+Free version: Yes<br/>
+Price: No

+To extend monitoring capabilities of our data access products there is an additional tool called dbMonitor.
+It is easy-to-use tool to provide visual monitoring of your database applications. dbMonitor performs per-component tracing of database events such as commit, rollback, SQL statement execute, creating and destroying components, connection pooling events etc.

+## DBmaestro TeamWork <a id="dbmaestro-teamwork"></a>
+Download page: [DBmaestro TeamWork]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author:  DBmaestro <br/>
+Free version: No<br/>
+Price: ?

+DBmaestro is bringing the agility of Automation and DevOps, with an innovative solution for evolutionary database development, safe build automation, and failsafe continuous delivery in any environment.
+ - Database Release Automation
+ - Database Merge and Build Automation
+ - Database Enforced Source Control
+ - Database Enhanced Security and Regulatory Compliance

+## xSQL Schema Compare <a id="xsql-schema-compare"></a>
+Download page: [xSQL Schema Compare]<br/>
+Release date: 2017-03-01<br/>
+Support Version: 2005/2008/2012/2014/2016, Azure<br/>
+Author: xSQL Software<br/>
+Free version: Yes<br/>
+Price: $399

+Compare the schemas of two SQL Server databases, review differences, generate synchronization script and execute it - xSQL Schema Compare makes database change management easy.

+## Cloud-based DB Monitoring Platform <a id="cbmp"></a>
+Download page: [Cloud-based DB Monitoring Platform]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author: SQLTreeo<br/>
+Free version: No<br/>
+Price: €180

+Charts-on-charts technology, 24/7/365.
+Intuïtive ease of use.
+Alerting via Windows, Android and iOS.
+Drill down into detailed history charts.
+Send instant messages within your secured network.

+## SchemaCrowler <a id="schema-crowler"></a>
+Download page: [SchemaCrowler]<br/>
+Release date: 2017-02-27<br/>
+Support Version: Oracle, PostgreSQL, MySQL, Other<br/>
+Author:  Sualeh Fatehi<br/>
+Free version: Open Source<br/>
+Price: No

+SchemaCrawler is a free database schema discovery and comprehension tool.
+SchemaCrawler has a good mix of useful features for data governance.
+You can search for database schema objects using regular expressions, and output the schema and data in a readable text format.
+The output serves for database documentation, and is designed to be diff-ed against other database schemas.
+SchemaCrawler also generates schema diagrams.
+You can execute scripts in any standard scripting language against your database.
+You can find potential schema design issues with lint.
+SchemaCrawler supports almost any database that has a JDBC driver, but for convenience is bundled with drivers for some commonly used RDBMS systems.
+SchemaCrawler works with any operating system that supports Java SE 8, Compact Profile 2 or better.

+## SA MaaS Microsoft SQL Server <a id="sa-maas"></a>
+Download page: [SA MaaS Microsoft SQL Server]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author: SENTINELAGENT<br/>
+Free version: No<br/>
+Price: ?

+SA MaaS Microsoft SQL Server for on-premise and virtual Microsoft SQL servers gathers, stores and analyzes raw Microsoft recommended health & performance diagnostics to help network admins and DBAs keep SQL servers running at peak performance and find the logs they need.

+## CatCompare v2 <a id="cat-compare"></a>
+Download page: [CatCompare v2]<br/>
+Release date: 2017-01-07<br/>
+Support Version: ?<br/>
+Author: Andy Leonard<br/>
+Free version: No<br/>
+Price: $295

+CatCompare provides automate-able command-line management of SSIS Catalog project configuration, deployment, migration, code promotion, and comparison.

+## SSIS Catalog Compare v2.0 Bundle <a id="catalog-compare-bundle"></a>
+Download page: [SSIS Catalog Compare v2.0 Bundle]<br/>
+Release date: 2017-01-06<br/>
+Support Version: ?<br/>
+Author: Andy Leonard<br/>
+Free version: No<br/>
+Price: $495

+Deploying SSIS Catalog Projects help deploying environments, references, mappings, and overrides.
+The SSIS Catalog Compare Version 2.0 Bundle includes SSIS Catalog Compare and CatCompare, a CLI (Command-Line Interface) utility.

+## MS Kerberos Configuration Manager <a id="mkcm"></a>
+Download page: [MS Kerberos Configuration Manager]<br/>
+Release date: 2017-01-31<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+Microsoft Kerberos Configuration Manager for SQL Server is a diagnostic tool that helps troubleshoot Kerberos related connectivity issues with SQL Server, SQL Server Reporting Services, and SQL Server Analysis Services.

+## Spotligh <a id="spotlight"></a>
+Download page: [Spotligh]<br/>
+Release date: ?<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Quest Software<br/>
+Free version: Yes<br/>
+Price: ?

+Can diagnose SQL Server performance issues quickly and accurately, ensuring a healthy database infrastructure.

+## DBConvert Studio <a id="dbconvert-studio"></a>
+Download page: [DBConvert Studio]<br/>
+Release date: 2017-03-01<br/>
+Support Version: ?<br/>
+Author: DMSoft Technologies<br/>
+Free version: Yes<br/>
+Price: 499

+DBConvert Studio Software combines familiar and powerful features from the mature DBConvert and DBSync product series along with a redesigned and improved UI.
+The following scenarios are available:
+ - Simple master to slave migration
+ - One-way Synchronization
+ - Bidirectional synchronization
+ - Data distribution (data flows from one source database to multiple destinations)

+## DbDefence <a id="dbdefence"></a>
+Download page: [DbDefence]<br/>
+Release date: 2017-03-01<br/>
+Support Version: 2005/2008/2012/2014/2016<br/>
+Author: ActiveCrypt Software<br/>
+Free version: Yes<br/>
+Price: 698

+DbDefence for Microsoft SQL Server implements server-side encryption and additional level of protection for databases.
+With DbDefence you can hide table structure and data from prying eyes, even from DBA.
+Free version for databases less than 200 MB.

+## Uptime Infrastructure Monitor <a id="uim"></a>
+Download page: [Uptime Infrastructure Monitor]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author: Idera<br/>
+Free version: No<br/>
+Price: ?

+ - Monitor servers, VMs, network devices, and applications from a unified dashboard
+ - Use historic data to plan for future server capacity needs
+ - Track service-level performance trends for SLA compliance and reporting
+ - Monitor virtually anything via a multitude of pre-built plug-ins or custom scripts
+ - Streamline incident management with native ServiceNow integration

+## SQL Server Migration Assistant for MySQL <a id="ssma-mysql"></a>
+Download page: [SQL Server Migration Assistant for MySQL]<br/>
+Release date: 2017-02-17<br/>
+Support Version: 2005/2008/2012/2014/2016, Azure<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+Microsoft SQL Server Migration Assistant (SSMA) for MySQL is a tool to automate migration from MySQL database(s) to SQL Server and Azure SQL DB.

 [SSMS]:https://msdn.microsoft.com/en-us/library/mt238290.aspx
 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [RML Utilities for SQL Server]:https://www.microsoft.com/en-us/download/details.aspx?id=4511